biermanncarl/cx16-concerto/simple_player/specifications.md

 three conditions is fulfilled:
 * the vibrato is set to 0,
 * a hard note-off,
-* the channel is inactive for at least one tick,
+* the voice is inactive for at least one tick,
 * the timbre is changed.
 Value 0 deactivates vibrato, the values 1 to 27 correspond to a pitch modulation of 28 to 54.
 This shift of values and the limited vibrato range is